 Believe it or not, they took pity on a poor foolish teenager and did exactly that.

-You can’t let selling more cause you to outrun doing basic things like filling your taxes, paying your bills, or making sure your data is backed up.
-According to worldbackupday.com, 60% of small businesses would shut down within six months if they lost their data.1
+You can’t let selling more cause you to outrun doing basic things like filing your taxes, paying your bills, or making sure your data is backed up.
+According to the National Archives & Records Administration in Washington, an overwhelming number of companies that lose their data in a disaster file for bankruptcy.
+In addition, 60% of small businesses would shut down within six months if they lost their data.1

 Start at the Corners

 My farmhand said his father used to always save the burras for any child who was misbehaving or being lazy, but I, probably because of my traumatic experience with the tax department, like to start with the corners first.
 When I tackle a new project, I always begin with what I don’t know how to do or the parts I least like to do (set up the work environment, write the specs, create plans for backup and testing).
 Then I dive into the part I like—actually building the application.
 This works much better than trying to get myself to do these things AFTER the thrill of the new project is gone.